install.packages("pkgload")

 Skip to contents

-delarr provides a lightweight delayed matrix type for R with a tidy-friendly API.
-It keeps the surface area small—one S3 class plus a handful of verbs—while offering fused elementwise transforms, reductions, and streaming materialisation in column chunks.
-Column blocks can also be streamed straight to disk via the bundled HDF5 writer.
+delarr provides a lightweight delayed array type for R with a tidy-friendly API.
+It keeps the surface area small—one S3 class plus a handful of verbs—while offering fused elementwise transforms, reductions, and streamed materialisation.
+The package supports ordinary 2D matrices and N-dimensional arrays with length(dim(x)) >= 2.
+Streamed results can also be written straight to disk via the bundled HDF5 writer.

 Installation